Jamiemufu/gym_app_api/src/entities/README.md

   This would be captured in the **User Workout History Table** and **User Workout Sets Table**.

+  Create and save the UserWorkout
+  Then create and save the User Log associated to the UserWorkout

 ---

 ### Step 6: Track Historical Data